-What’s more, multiple studies show that optimised deep sleep is proven to enhance muscle recovery by as much as 30% and improve physical performance by as much as 9%.
+What’s more, multiple studies show that optimized deep sleep is proven to enhance muscle recovery by as much as 30% and improve physical performance by as much as 9%.

-Deep sleep is optimised when we sleep cold.
-Additionally, when core temperatures are lowered, our bodies release more growth hormone.
+Deep sleep is optimized when we sleep cold.
+Additionally, when core temperatures are lowered, our bodies release more growth hormones.
 According to research published in Environmental Endocrinology, after cold exposure, growth hormone secretion increased by over 450%.